ivyfung1/symbolfaq/README.md

 **Q** Would the XYM I harvested be compounded to my capital?
 **A** Harvested XYM will helps in improving your importance score and higher importance score will have a higher chance in harvesting.
 It is not an interest-taking mechanism, so it has no compounded-effect.
 However, it does gives a similar effect.

+**Q** What's the different between harvesting in NIS1 and Symbol?
+**A** To harvest NIS1, you need to have 10k vested XEM and > zero importance score.
+Average every 24 hours, 10% of your balance of unvested XEM will be vested.
+Vested XEM doesn't mean they are locked funds, they still can be moved.
+Everytime you send funds out of the account, it will be partially unvested XEM and partially vested XEM.
+To harvest in Symbol, you need 10k XYM and >zero importance score.

 # Opt-In and Airdrop